decentraland/gh-action-release/README.md

   ```

 The workflow that calls it also needs `permissions: write-all` to being able to create the release, as it is in the example.

+> :warning: In this example we use the [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) but keep in mind that adding this token will prevent from other workflows to trigger upon this one.
+So if you need to trigger another workflow upon the creation of the release, you should add this job to that other workflow.
+Another solution would be using your own personal access token instead of `GITHUB_TOKEN` but we do not like having personal access tokens binded to our repositories due to security and availability reasons.

 ## How to run